Page 1:Step 1: Define A Purpose And Choose A Case

 We hope that this series has made your build a complete success, but if it hasn't, members of our Community Forums eagerly anticipate your technical questions.

-- Step 2: Select Your CPU
+- Step 2: Select A CPU

-- Step 3: Select Your Graphics
+- Step 3: Select A Graphics Card

 - Step 4: Select A Motherboard